isralduke/portfolio-11ty/src/product-design/karaoke-app.md

 usabilities :
   - Potential usability problems brainstormed with audience members.
   - Action directives we derived from brainstorming with audience members. conclusion : The team designing this app, “The Pun-o-matics,” of which I was a part with Michael Alford, won 1st Place People’s Choice and 2nd Place Professionals’ Choice awards.
-The app isn’t actually built but I’d love to collaborate with interested parties in actually building it.
 It was conceived and designed at Adobe Creative Jam, New Orleans. designFile : https://www.figma.com/file/tPBiKe1NLVwLuJcD0875Ko/Karaoke-Competition?node-id=0%3A1
 ---